simdjson/simdjson/README.md

 - Build up a paper (use overleaf.com)
 - Write unit tests
 - Write bona fide, accurate benchmarks (with fair comparisons using good alternatives).
+See https://github.com/Geal/parser_benchmarks
 - Document better the code, make the code easier to use
 - Add some measure of error handling (maybe optional)

 ## Academic References